 I like to peel it, especially when making Quick Microwave Steamed Asparagus.

-I use the microwave steamer to do a quick steam/blanch, then plunge it in ice water.
+I use the microwave steamer to do a quick steam/blanch, then plunge it into icy or even just cold tap water.
 Then back in the steamer it goes with a little spice and a tiny drizzle of olive oil!
-(I like garlic infused olive oil!)
+It only takes about thirty seconds or so to warm it through in the microwave.
+Too long and it could damage your steamer and the asparagus will get mushy.
+(I like garlic-infused olive oil!)
 Or, I chop it up for use in salads, or spice it up and drizzle with oil and give it a quick char on the grill.
-It only takes about thirty seconds or so to warm it through.

 Asparagus peelers are easy to use.
 I use this one.
 Starting near the top of the flowery stem, gently squeeze the stalk and pull/peel to the end.
-Adjust pressure so that you don’t peel it down to nothing.
+Adjust pressure so that you only remove the tough skin.
 Then continue turning the stalk and peeling it just until the woody peel is gone.
 It never fails that a couple will break off, just eat them raw! yum!

 Quick Microwave Steamed Asparagus

 - Microwave steamer, or a casserole dish with a lid (a deep plate covered with another plate will also work.)

 - Large bowl (to clean the asparagus and blanch it)

 - Asparagus peeler (recomended, you could use a veggie peeler)

 - Clean the Asparagus by filling a bowl with cold water and submerging it.
 Pick up the asparagus from the stem end and swish it around so that the flowery tops are pointed down in the water.
 This will help clean out any dirt that may be in the florets.

 - Trim about an inch off the stem ends of the asparagus.